CedricAOUN/react-job-board-backend/README.md

 - Create a new "Connection" in your DB Management System.
 For minimal code modification, here is the relevant information from the code:
   ```
   const connection = mysql.createConnection({
     host: 'localhost',
     user: 'root',
     password: 'password',
     database: 'jobbyjob_db'
   });
   ```
-Otherwise, you will have to modify that code with the information you have setup.
+- If you setup your connection with different information, you maybe modify this part of the code in "server.js".
 - Import "MockDatabase.sql" provided in this repository.

 You should now have a Database with a "jobbyjob_db" table, and a bunch of data.